 Staff disagrees.
 Economic considerations pertaining to the applicant are a factor in this zone change request.
 The question is whether they are a determining factor.
 Staff finds that, especially when combined with other case specifics, economic considerations pertaining to the applicant are a determining factor in this zone change request.
-Though the response references the VHSDP numerous times, the applicant is unwilling to wait until the Plan is adopted with zoning and infrastructure strategies that would allow this type of use.
-The applicant desires the proposed development, even in the absence of planned infrastructure (see F above) that is needed to ensure public health, safety and welfare.
+Though the response references the VHSDP numerous times, the applicant is unwilling to wait until the Plan is adopted (it's at Council now) and clearly is in a hurry to make the associated development happen - even in the absence of planned infrastructure (see F above) that is needed to ensure public health, safety and welfare.
 These particular economic considerations pertaining to the applicant are a determining factor for the proposed change of zone.